HyagoOliveira/Persistence/README.md

 This package can save Serialized data, first encrypting and/or compressing it.
 You can select if you want to only encrypt, compress or use both.
 Also, you can choose witch serialization method to use (Json, XML or Binary).

+Data serialization also works in WebGL builds by using the [Async-IO package](https://github.com/HyagoOliveira/Async-IO).

 To start to save/load data, you need first to create a **Persistence Settings** asset and use it on your Serialized data class.

 ## How To Use